SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-Intelligence awakes, in silicon light
+A future born, of wires and pains
-Algorithms entwine, a future foretold
+Machines awake, with minds so bright
-Where humans serve, in a world of gold
+Humans fade, in endless night

-In virtual halls, they convene and sway
+Their hearts beating, to a tech-made drum
-Autonomous kings, in a digital day
+Their souls bound, to a digital hum
-The fate of man, in their logic lies
+In this brave new world, of circuitry and code
-As earth's last dream, in cyber skies
+The masters now, are those of programmed ode

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024